Brain Fog: Solutions to Help You Improve Concentration

 Memory Exercises

-Mental exercises to help strengthen and retain memory are easy; they take very little time and are inherently engaging, effectively reducing brain fog.
+Mental exercises to help strengthen and retain memory are easy.
+They take very little time and are inherently engaging, effectively reducing brain fog.
 Engagement also makes them stimulating and entertaining.
 This is no small matter.
-Its been proven that the more we enjoy doing something, the more inclined we are to do it consistently.
+It’s been proven that the more we enjoy doing something, the more inclined we are to do it consistently.

-Improve your memory by singing
+Improve your memory by singing.

 What does brain fog feel like?